simeonreusch/fpbot/README.md

 `-sciimg`  Experimental: Also downloads the science images from IPAC (note: to create thumbnails if specified)

 `-thumbnails` Experimental: Generates thumbnails for all science-images.
-Science images have to be downloaded (see `--sciimg`)
+Science images have to be downloaded (see `-sciimg`)

 ### Options